-In the "Product Development and Testing" section of this web site, we have outlined the extensive developmental and testing programs that resulted in the proprietary castor and synthetic lubricants used in the manufacturing of our model engine fuel products.
+In the "Product Development and Testing" section of this web site, we have outlined the extensive development and testing programs that resulted in the proprietary castor and synthetic lubricants used in the manufacturing of our model engine fuel products.
 The remaining ingredients of nitromethane and methanol appear to be rather commonly attained raw materials, requiring no special attention.
-However, we recognize that improper storage and handling of the raw goods can result in a tainted finished product.
+However, we recognize that improper storage and handling of raw goods can result in a tainted finished product.
 With superior quality being an absolute requirement for Byron Fuels, we give special attention and exceptional care to the proper storage and processing of our raw goods to ensure that only the best materials go into each and every bottle.

-Virgin Methanol.
 Only the finest grade of virgin methanol is shipped to us by our methanol supplier.
 While methanol may sometimes be carried in a tanker that had previously carried some other liquid, our methanol is delivered to us only in tankers that have been dedicated solely to the transport of methanol.
 Methanol shipments don’t leave the supplier’s bulk storage until they have met moisture and purity standards that both Byron Originals and our supplier have agreed upon.
 To ensure compliance with our extremely high standards, we conduct material sampling on a consistent basis.

 The purity of nitromethane can vary, depending upon the date on which it is manufactured by the nitromethane supplier.
 While other fuel blenders may be attracted by low pricing of inferior and inconsistent nitromethane produced, we only use nitromethane that is produced to our standards.
-The finished nitromethane product is assayed for quality by the manufacturer, prior to storage in 55 gallon nitrogen-blanketed drums.
+The finished nitromethane product is assayed for quality by the manufacturer, prior to storage in 55-gallon nitrogen-blanketed drums.
 When we place our order with the producer, our drums are hand-selected by a set of specifications we have established.
 Only the purest stocks that meet these specifications are shipped to us and individual assay sheets, shipped with the nitromethane, are cross-checked and filed.

 We occasionally are questioned on the integrity of one of our fuel products that has been in storage for a given period of time.
 While it is advisable that you run fresh fuel (especially avoid running fuel in metal cans that have been stored for a considerable period of time), much of the worries associated with a stored fuel can be put aside if the fuel is Byron Fuel, has been in your possession and has been properly stored since it was originally purchased.

 There are international regulations on the properties of bottles that hold model engine fuel, making sure they are of a high enough integrity that they will not allow methanol or nitromethane to escape through the pores of the bottle.
 We have taken this one step further.
-Our bottle supplier provides us with not only high density polyethylene bottles of the approved quality, but ones made of a special high molecular material as well.
+Our bottle supplier provides us with not only high-density polyethylene bottles of the approved quality, but ones made of a special high molecular material as well.
 This added specification not only seals in the methanol, but it seals water out.

 All boxing has met rigorous testing for United Nations Approval for domestic and international shipments by common carrier and steamship.